 There are many known procedures to decide the satisfiability of Boolean equations.
 Of these procedures, the semantic unification method is one of the most promising.
-For instance, Dinchas employed it as a constraint solver for his language [3].
+For instance, the ECRC-group employed it as a constraint solver for their language [3].

 However, a Gröbner base type approach can be applied to the Boolean equations as well as to ordinary algebraic equations.
-This approach is better than the semantic unification method in the following points.
+This approach is more user-friendly than the semantic unification method in the following points.